 The 10 Worst Deals at Home Depot

-Despite Home Depot coupons and discounts, the store shouldn’t be your top choice for certain items.
-Grilling accessories and home decor are among the worst deals at Home Depot, for example.
-Click through to see what topped our list.
+Despite its vast inventory, the store shouldn’t be your top choice for certain items.
+Grilling accessories and home décor are among the worst deals at The Home Depot, for example.
+See what topped our list.

 1. Grilling Accessories

 If you buy a Weber Genesis grill at The Home Depot, head to Walmart’s website for the cover.
 The Weber 7131 grill cover for the Genesis II four-burner grill costs $54.99 when purchased through Walmart.
 The same model at The Home Depot sells for $40 more.

 Remember that the place where you shop for hardware probably isn’t the best spot to buy wall art and home décor.
 The selection is small, and you can find better values at places like HomeGoods or Michaels.
 HomeGoods has a selection of stylish, framed artwork for living spaces and kids’ rooms starting at around $20.